lucasandcribb/scmusicguide/wp-content/plugins/the-events-calendar-facebook-importer/readme.txt

 *Bug Fixes:*

 * Deleted events no longer continue to be re-imported when auto import is enabled.
 * Facebook user IDs with dashes are now accepted across the board.
 * Fixed some untranslatable strings found in the 1.0.1 POT file.

 = 1.0.1 =

-*Small features, UX and Content Tweaks:*

-* Integration with Presstrends (<a href="http://www.presstrends.io/">http://www.presstrends.io/</a>).

 *Bug Fixes:*